TheOnlyTails/RubyMod/README.md

 ## What is RubyMod?

-RubyMod is a Minecraft Forge mod for Minecraft 1.16/1.16.1 (1.16.2 support coming soon!).
+RubyMod is a Minecraft Forge (see https://github.com/theonlytails/rubymodfabric/ for a fabric version) mod for Minecraft 1.16.4/1.16.5.

-Its purpose is for me to learn the Forge Modding API (using mainly the modding tutorial series by TechnoVision on YT).
+RubyMod is an open-source mod, which prioritizes sharing its code to help other modders learn.

 ---